mtik00/noogle/README.md

 [ ] better delineate between `instance` and `~/.config/noogle` folder
 [ ] db migrations?
-[ ] move app config to yaml (already using it during build anyway)
+[ ] move app config to yaml (already using it during build anyway) [ ] have setup create config files and instance folder/files

 # Introduction
 Noogle is a Python3.7 project used to control your Nest thermostat through your Google calendar using events.